Dave-team/Knowledge-base/Principles.md

 - Cooking
 - Reflect on the day / Affirm key philosophy and practice gratefulness / Visualize doing things well, the person I want to be, and/or how I will handle tough upcoming challenges
 - Reading / drawing
-- Follow curiosity: watch series/film/documentary/YouTube
+- Follow curiosity: watch series/film/documentary/YouTube.
+Part of this is also to make a list of curious things that can be explored over the weekend.
 - Depending on mood: more exercise / read from Knowledge Base / just relax

 Bedtime routine